 Then, in silence, we processed out the Main Building to the Sacred Heart of Jesus statue.
 Shielding our candles from the high winds along the route, we left them glowing at the foot of the statue.

-Those 20 minutes were more powerful, more magical that I anticipated.
+Those 20 minutes were more powerful, more magical than I anticipated.
 I attended the service to honor MLK and his incredible work for racial and social justice.
 Today our society still struggles with the issues for which he dedicated his life to fight.

 Recently people have turned to violence in protest.
-But this candlelight prayer service showed me how, as members of the Notre Dame community, we might peacefully encourage others to embrace King’s and continue his journey.
+But this candlelight prayer service showed me how, as members of the Notre Dame community, we might peacefully encourage others to embrace King’s legacy and continue his journey.

-Drawing inspiration from two of great leaders who relied on their power in faith, peace and humility – Dr. King and Father Theodore Hesburgh – we came together as a work of healing, to heal a human community hurt by racism, repression and ignorance.
+Drawing inspiration from two great leaders who relied on their power in faith, peace and humility – Dr. King and Father Theodore Hesburgh – we came together as a work of healing, to heal a human community hurt by racism, repression and ignorance.
 We came together in prayer and that prayer strengthened us.
 I was reminded why Notre Dame is such a special place.

 The midnight prayer was a call to action to march forward in love.
 That’s what it means to walk the walk.